-Assistant Athletic Director (0.40 FTE)
+Assistant Athletic Director (0.20 FTE)

 During the FY'18 school year, WPS added a part-time Assistant Athletic Director to help with the many responsibilities of the Athletic Department.
 The position was a recommendation of the athletic department review and has been extremely beneficial.
 We feel that the incumbent added tremendous value to our school system as a part time employee and has much more to offer.
-The additional 0.40 FTE will enable the full benefit that the role can provide to the student athletes, coaches, parents and community.
+The additional 0.20 FTE will provide an additional day to the role that will aid the student athletes, coaches, parents and community.

-WHS Main Office Secretarial Position (0.57 FTE)
+WHS Main Office Secretarial Position (0.40 FTE)